Why Making More Money Won’t Solve Your Money Problems

 You’re Always Trying to Keep Up with The Joneses

 We’ve all heard this line before but for those who haven’t, “keeping up with the Joneses” is a phrase used to describe one who focuses on their appearance and how they compare themselves to others.
-Your motive for lavish purchases and keeping up with what others have is an easy way to wind up in mountains of debt.
+Your motive for lavish purchases and keeping up with what others have is an easy way to end up struggling with debt.
 You may look rich on the outside but your bank account (and maybe even creditors) will say otherwise.
 Once you rid yourself of this money problem, you’ll save more money and your bank account will thank you!

 Of course, everyone wants more money, but being financially free takes more than a larger paycheck.
 If your spending habits are poor, making more money might just leave you making even larger purchases you can’t afford.
 How are your spending habits?
 If you were given more money how would you make the best of it?
 Feel free to leave your comments below!